Lipschitz continuity in the Hurst parameter of functionals of stochastic differential equations driven by a fractional Brownian motion: Stochastic calculus for frac t ional Brownian motions and stochastic differential equations

-\paragraph{Malliavin calculus for fractional Brownian motion.} Similarly to the usual Malliavin derivative $D$ associated to the Brownian motion~$B$, given the fBm~$B^H$, the Malliavin derivative $D^H$ is defined as on operator on the smooth random variables with values in $\mathcal{H}_H$.
-The domain of $D^H$ in $L^p(\Omega)$ ($p>1$) is denoted by $\mathbb{D}^{1,p}$ and is the closure of the space of smooth random variables with respect to the norm:
+We are given a fBm~$B^H$ and the corresponding Brownian motion~$\mathbf B$ as in~\eqref{BH-B}.
+Similarly to the Malliavin derivative $\mathbf{D}$ associated to the Brownian motion~$\mathbf{B}$, the Malliavin derivative $D^H$ is defined as an operator acting on the smooth random variables with values in $\HH$.
+The domain of $D^H$ in $L^p(\Omega)$ ($p>1$) is denoted by $\mathbb{D}^{1,p}$ and is the closure of the space of smooth random variables with respect to the norm